canonic-epicure/JooseX-Namespace-Depended/README.md

 Such descriptors can contain several dependencies, though they are limited to Joose classes only.

-In general case, the dependency descriptor is an object with following structure:
+In general case, the dependency descriptor is an object with the following structure:

         {
             type    : 'joose',